abzcoding/lvim/README.md

 # Bloated LunarVim

 > [!IMPORTANT]
-> currently in the process of migrating to other configurations, for now testing [zed](https://github.com/abzcoding/zed) and [lazyvim](https://github.com/abzcoding/nv)
+> i have fully migrated to [lazyvim based configuration](https://github.com/abzcoding/nv)

+---

 Do not use as is, use it as a source of inspiration.